Yiling-J/theine/README.md

 **Pros**
 - A decorator with both sync and async support, you can replace your lru_cache with Theine now.
 - Thundering herd protection(multithreading: set `lock=True` in `Memoize`, asyncio: always enabled).
 - Type checked.
-Mypy can check key function to make sure it has same input signature as original function and return a string.
+Mypy can check key function to make sure it has same input signature as original function and return a hashable.

 **Cons**
 - You have to use 2 functions.